What you need

 context.process.instance.id | The journey instance identifier (matches instanceId). |

 context.process.steps | Array of steps executed so far.
-Empty while the journey is in progress. |
+Empty while the journey is in progress.
+Each step includes a nodeId, a result (with status, note, advice, and outcome), and a process object. |

-context.subject | The identity data collected during the journey.
+context.subject.identity | The identity data collected during the journey, such as firstName, lastNames, dateOfBirth, and currentAddress.
 Empty object until the journey completes. |

-context.result.status | The verification result status: pending, completed, or failed. |
+context.result.status | The verification result status: pending, complete, or failed. |

 context.result.advice | The verification advice returned on completion.
 Empty object until the journey completes. |